TiddlyWiki/TiddlyWiki5/licenses/cla-individual.md

 6. Miscellaneous
 ----------------

-6.1 This Agreement will be governed by and construed in accordance with the laws of excluding its conflicts of law provisions.
+6.1 This Agreement will be governed by and construed in accordance with the laws of the State of California and the United States excluding its conflicts of law provisions.
 Under certain circumstances, the governing law in this section might be superseded by the United Nations Convention on Contracts for the International Sale of Goods ("UN Convention") and the parties intend to avoid the application of the UN Convention to this Agreement and, thus, exclude the application of the UN Convention in its entirety to this Agreement.

 6.2 This Agreement sets out the entire agreement between You and Us for Your Contributions to Us and overrides all other agreements or understandings.